OXID-eSales/paypal-documentation/installation.rst

 |step| Deleting module files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In case you have to update the module separately delete all files and folders in :file:`/source/modules/oe/oepaypal`.
+In case you have to update the module separately, delete all files and folders in :file:`/source/modules/oe/oepaypal`.

 |step| Installing the PayPal module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Install the current module using the following Composer command in the shell which was opened in the root directory of the shop:
+Install the current module using the following Composer command on the command line at the root directory of the shop:

 .. code:: bash